Analytical solutions for optimal photon absorption into inhomogeneous spin memories: Two-step ensemble absorption via intermediary cavity excitation

 In the second step of the protocol, we have $\sum_{j \in L} |\Psi^{(j)}_E(t_0)|^2=0$ and Eqs. \eqref{eq:s}, \eqref{eq:c}, and \eqref{eq:E} yield

 The solution for $t>t_0$ is

 where

-It is worth noting that at this stage of the theory we have free parameters and thus $\varpi'$ can also be an imaginary number, which yields oscillations in Eq.~\eqref{eq:c2step}, i.e, both hyperbolic functions become trigonometric ones.
-Now, the solutions for $\Psi^{(i)}_s$, similarly to Eq.~\eqref{eq:psis-integrodifferential}, reads
+It is worth noting, for general parameters, $\varpi'$ can also be an imaginary number, which yields oscillations in Eq.~\eqref{eq:c2step}, i.e, both hyperbolic functions become trigonometric ones.
+However, based on the condition in \eqref{eq:imcond}, the subsequent analysis is done only for real values of $\varpi'$.
+Now, the solution for $\Psi^{(i)}_s$, similarly to Eq.~\eqref{eq:psis-integrodifferential}, reads

 and if we consider a long enough interaction time $t$ such that also the real part of the slowest decaying exponential vanishes, i.e., $\operatorname{Re}[\kappa_{\text{min}}+w-\varpi'] (t-t_0)/4 \gg 1$, then